Mid-Atlantic Health Law TOPICS

 The Maryland Health Care Commission (MHCC) has conducted an assessment of health information technology diffusion among acute care hospitals in Maryland.
-The assessment reviewed hospital implementation of electronic health record technology, electronic prescribing (e-prescribing), patient portals, health information exchange, telehealth, population health management tools, and mobile applications.
-The assessment found that: (1) all Maryland acute care hospitals have implemented a patient portal; (2) all but 12 Maryland acute care hospitals have adopted e-prescribing; and (3) over three quarters of Maryland acute care hospitals report using data analytics to support population health management.
+The assessment reviewed hospital implementation of electronic health record technology, electronic prescribing (e-prescribing), patient portals, health information exchange, telehealth, population health management tools and mobile applications.
+The assessment found that: (1) all Maryland acute care hospitals have implemented a patient portal; (2) all but 12 Maryland acute care hospitals have adopted e-prescribing; and (3) more than three quarters of Maryland acute care hospitals report using data analytics to support population health management.

 The MHCC also conducted a cybersecurity assessment of Maryland acute care hospitals.
-That assessment reviewed cyber maturity, cybersecurity readiness, cyber liability insurance, vulnerability scanning, penetration testing, incident response planning, and employee awareness & education.
+That assessment reviewed cyber maturity, cybersecurity readiness, cyber liability insurance, vulnerability scanning, penetration testing, incident response planning and employee awareness and education.
 The MHCC found that: (1) almost all hospitals in Maryland report making at least moderate improvements to their cybersecurity programs over the past two years; (2) only about a quarter of all community-based hospitals, as opposed to nearly all health system hospitals, conduct more than one security risk assessment annually; and (3) less than one-third of all hospitals conduct vulnerability scans on a monthly or quarterly basis.